ta1coding/Game-Project/Design.md

 ### Interacting (Use)
 Pressing the left or right mouse buttons will use the equipped item.
 For example, right click to aim the boom stick and left click to fire.
 ### Interacting (Switch Item)
 Using the scroll wheel will switch between items in the inventory.
 Pressing a number key will also switch to an item.
-Using a Teardown (game) style inventory selector.
+Pressing a number key will go to the first item in that category.
+Then pressing it again will scroll through those items.
+A Teardown (game) style inventory selector will be used.
 ### Inventory
 The character can hold items in a Teardown (game) style inventory.
-Items are arranged together by category
+Items are arranged together by category and displayed as text on the screen.
 ![alt text](inventory.png)

 ## User Flow